Hypothyroidism in Dogs

 Hypothyroidism is not contagious, nor is it preventable.
 Annual routine health screening of adult dogs aids in early detection which mitigates the development of severe symptoms.

-Is Hypothyroidism Common in Dogs?
+Is Hypothyroidism in Dogs common?

 Hypothyroidism is a common clinical condition in dogs.